jsedoc/setc.github.io/index.md

 ### [We are in a state of confusion](https://docs.google.com/document/d/1EJPr0dHtaOSKw5AaBCQfueSoJlBT39ZDf-7FRjAerU0/edit?usp=sharing)

-Currently researcher do not use standard model parameters, or human analysis setup to test if a model inproves results.
+Currently researchers do not use standard model parameters, or human analysis setup to test if a model inproves results.

 ![human evaluators](human_evaluator_inconsistency.gif)